MokuaEnock/NxT-learn/README.md

 - The app uses the font ["Chakra Petch"](https://fonts.googleapis.com/css2?family=Chakra+Petch&display=swap) as its main font, and the design of the app adheres to the material design guidelines.

 ---
+## Future work

+- Incorporate a database to handle all the user's data.

+- Update the UI and UX of the website.

+- Allow instructors to upload own courses.

+- Create learners' and instructors' dashboards.
+Integrate an IDE.

+- Write end-to-end tests using mocha and chai.

+---
 # ✍️ Contributing

 Interested in contributing to the Well app project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.